 Generally, no. Once divorce proceedings have been filed with the Los Angeles Superior Court, a postnuptial agreement is not the appropriate instrument; the parties are already in a legal dissolution process.
 At that point, a marital settlement agreement (MSA) is the correct document.
 However, if a couple is considering reconciliation during pending proceedings, they may dismiss the action, and then, if still married, consider a postnup as part of their renewed commitment.

-Yes — and this is common.
-The most frequent grounds for challenging a postnuptial agreement in the Los Angeles Superior Court include lack of full financial disclosure and signing under duress or undue influence, unconscionability (extreme unfairness), and lack of independent legal counsel.
-This is why having an experienced postnuptial agreement attorney in Los Angeles draft your agreement from the start, rather than using a template, is so important.
+Yes – and this is common.
+The most frequent grounds for challenging a postnuptial agreement in the Los Angeles Superior Court include lack of full financial disclosure, signing under duress or undue influence, unconscionability (extreme unfairness), and lack of independent legal counsel.
+This is why having an experienced postnuptial agreement attorney in Los Angeles draft your agreement from the start, while utilizing forensic accountants when necessary, is so important.

 Learn how we handle divorce in Los Angeles